Skip to main content

 Common questions

-The backend API returns immediately after broadcast to enable better performance and prevent timeout issues during network congestion.
-This design allows applications to handle high transaction volumes and provide better user experiences with real-time status updates via webhooks.
-Web and mobile SDK clients wait for on-chain confirmation before returning to provide a simpler developer experience.
+The backend API returns immediately after broadcast to prevent timeout issues during network congestion.
+This enables high transaction volumes and real-time status updates via webhooks.
+Web and mobile SDK clients wait for on-chain confirmation before returning for a simpler developer experience.

 Confirmation times vary by network: